 Of course, you can always thaw frozen hash brown potatoes overnight in the refrigerator.
 Be sure to put a plate or container underneath them while defrosting in the fridge.

-Tip: Do not rinse hash browns (fresh or frozen)!
-The potatoes will soak up the water and make your casserole soggy.
+Do not rinse hash browns (fresh or frozen)!
+The potatoes will soak up the water and it will make your casserole soggy.

 Wondering how long you can keep thawed hash browns in the fridge?